I quit my full-time job 12 months ago.

 Most entrepreneurs hope to create a job where they can work less, not more, but setting up a business… lets just say the time and hard work it takes is significantly higher.

 Did you know that I currently work 3 jobs?
-On top of running this blog, I do graphic design for my other business Polkadot Stationery, and I spend 1-2 days per week in a local print shop.
+On top of running this blog, I do graphic design for my Etsy business, and I spend 1-2 days per week in a local print shop.

 The average working week in Australia is about 38-40 hours.
 My average week is about 50 hours which is scattered between business hours, evenings, and weekends.
 Right now I’m finishing off this post at 10:30PM on a Thursday night.
 What kind of crazy person am I?